brenmcnamara/Portfolio/ML-Job-Manager/Routine-Engine.md

 execute properly.
 Here are some examples of things that need to be managed by the runtime.

-- When a task or workflow is completed, the results need to be stored somewhere.
-Location of storage needs to be aware of the specific task that completed and the version of that task.
+- When a task or workflow is completed, the results may need to be sent to a remote worker.
+These results would need to get serialized and sent across the network.
+This would also have to work for large amounts of data, like a large DL model that finished training.

 - When a task is started, there may be cases where we can avoid running the code.
 If we have run the same version of the task at some other point in the